 At Ray of Hope Advocacy Center, we hear a lot of tough questions with complicated, deep answers or, unfortunately, no easy answer.
 Our agency works hard to ensure that the community understands our organization and the children we serve.
-Child abuse is a complex issue and we’ve found that there are some common questions that people have about how we help kids and families impacted by trauma and abuse.
+Family violence is a complex issue and we’ve found that there are some common questions that people have about how we help kids and families impacted by trauma and abuse.

 Is child abuse on the rise locally?